wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

 This program built for i386-apple-darwin11.3.0
    </pre>

    The history of versions is at <a target="_blank" href="http://git.savannah.gnu.org/cgit/make.git">http://git.savannah.gnu.org/cgit/make.git/refs/tags</a>.
-The first version was over 32 years ago (in the 1970's), used to build the Linux kernel.
+The first version was over 32 years ago (in the 1970's), used to build C and the Linux kernel.

    Bugs in make source are reported and managed at <a target="_blank" href="http://savannah.gnu.org/projects/make/">http://savannah.gnu.org/projects/make</a>